decentralized-identity/trustdidweb-py/README.md

 ## Prerequisites

-This library requires Python 3.10 or newer.
+This library requires Python 3.10 or later.
 Dependencies are listed in requirements.txt and can be installed via:

 ```sh
 pip3 install -r requirements.txt